 Duck River Wildlife and Fishing

-Be sure to bring your camera as we saw many natural wonders from picturesque settings to the wide diversity of wildlife the Duck River hosts.
-I have paddled from Normandy Dam to Columbia, Tennessee and have seen river otters, raccoons, opossums, turtles, bald eagles, great blue herons, geese, snakes, lizards, frogs, deer, foxes and caught a wide variety of fish from bluegills, bass and crappie to even a catfish, all on lures.
+Be sure to bring your camera, as we saw many natural wonders from picturesque settings to the wide diversity of wildlife the Duck River hosts.
+I have paddled from Normandy Dam to Columbia, Tennessee and have seen river otters, raccoons, opossums, turtles, bald eagles, great blue herons, geese, snakes, lizards, frogs, deer, foxes and caught a wide variety of fish - bluegills, bass and crappie, and even a catfish, all on lures.

-I have included some of the wildlife we saw in pictures with this article including some ducks from which this river gets it name.
-Be sure to have your camera handy as you may never know what animal may make an appearance just around the next bend in the river.
+I have included pictures of the wildlife we saw with this article, including some ducks traveling on their eponymous river.
+Have your camera handy, as you may never know what animal may make an appearance just around the next bend in the river.

 The fishing in this stretch of the river is excellent and we passed many fishermen on the banks or wading, fishing for the rainbow trout which had recently been released from the Normandy Fish Hatchery nearby.
 This author caught two keepers a good mile and a half below Cortner Mill Dam, using Panther Martin lures (black w/ gold spinner).
 I only saw one fisherman below Cortner Mill Dam, but he had caught his limit and was heading home.